chhuang-one/sqxclib/doc/SqApp.md

 The **second part** of SqApp-config.h is database configuration values:

-	DB_NO_MIGRATION  If user doesn't need to sync migrations to database, set it to 1.
+	DB_NO_MIGRATION  If you don't need to sync migrations to database, set it to 1.
 	DB_DATABASE      is the default name of the database that SqApp will open.
 	DB_HOST          is settings of connection.
 	DB_PORT          is settings of connection.